kimbring2/DeepSoccer/README.md

 I remodel hardware of Jetbot because it is not suitable for soccer.
 As you know easily, soccer robot needd a kicking and holding part.
 The Jetbot soccer version can hold a soccer ball and kick it.
 The wheel part is changed to omniwheel type for moving more freely.
 Battery, DC motor, WiFi antenna of previous Jetbot are reused for easy developing.

 <img src="/image/jetbot_soccer_proto_2.png" width="600">
-I use ancOnshape cloud 3D modeling to create a model.
+I use Onshape cloud 3D modeling program to create a model.
 You can check and download my model from below link.

 [Modified Jetbot 3D model Onshape link](https://cad.onshape.com/documents/242e5d0f2f1cbff393c8e507/w/37c9eecd4ded31866f99420c/e/9a6f236fb48a5317e2b639700)